 Exploring Mind, Body, Breath & Senses In Movement & Stillness

 My teaching approach is pragmatic, open and informal.
-Classes involve exploring, discovering, developing, and embodying the qualities and principles of the practice.
+Classes involve exploring, developing, and embodying the qualities and principles of the practice.
 The syllabus is an evolving expression of my understanding from over two decades of practice and draws on an ecletic range of sources – it doesn’t focus on mastery of one specific style, hardcore combative aspects, Chinese medicine, cultural or religious traditions.
-I aim to make the teaching accessible, clear and experiential – with a focus on enjoying and deepening the practice, while enhancing wellbeing in body and mind.
+I aim to make the teaching accessible, principled, and experiential – with a focus on enjoying and deepening the practice, while enhancing wellbeing in body and mind.

 Simple Qi Gong – Body, Mind & Breath